Where should I go if I want to declare a major in the MAMS department?

 Which courses satisfy the professional core for the BS in Applied Mathematics?

 Courses that satisfy the professional core are 300 or above and are in areas where the student intends to apply their applied mathematics skills.
-Students have chosen to include courses in Economics, Statistics, Public Health, Sociology, Psychology, Law, Biology, Cognitive Science and Biochemistry The main difference between technical electives and professional core is that technical electives courses should have substantial mathematical content, while professional core courses should be at an advanced (300+) level in the field of application.
+Students have chosen to include courses in Economics, Statistics, Public Health, Sociology, Psychology, Law, Biology, Cognitive Science and Biochemistry.
+The main difference between technical electives and professional core is that technical electives courses should have substantial mathematical content, while professional core courses should be at an advanced (300+) level in the field of application.
+Stat 243, 244 can also be used.

 Which Stat courses count as technical electives for the BA or BS in Statistics?